parsingphase/batbox/README.md

 Credit is also due to the creators of [Django](https://www.djangoproject.com), particularly the [Django Admin](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/) project which supplies the whole admin interface to the site.

+Species full & common names are from the [Mammal Diversity Database](https://www.mammaldiversity.org):
+ 2019. www.mammaldiversity.org.
+American Society of Mammalogists.
+Accessed 2019-06-20 .

+Please note that mappings from short codes to full species names are heuristic and not entirely foolproof.
+Any reportings of Malaysian Fruit Bats in Kent should be assumed to be a software error.

 ### Licence

 The project is currently licenced under the [MIT](LICENCE.txt) licence, which should allow you to do what you need to with it.
 I reserve the right to change the licence at a later date, but any such change won't be retroactive - if you receive a MIT version, you can keep using it as such.